Anthony Robinson (serial killer): Sonya Champ

 Sonya Champ, 40, was a resident of D.C whose body was found in mid-September 2021, before any of the confirmed murders.
 Her corpse was placed in a shopping cart and covered by a blanket.
 At the time of her discovery, her death was not linked to a serial killer as Robinson's other victims had not gone missing yet, although it was still ruled a homicide.

 In September 2024, three years after her death, Robinson's DNA was found on Champ's body.
 The likelihood of the DNA belonging to another person was 1 in 22 nonillion (the number “one” followed by 30 zeros).

 Skye Allen

 Skye Allen was the ex-fiancée of Robinson.
 She died in 2018 at the age of 30 due to cardiac arrhythmia.
 Allen's mother had gone into her room, believing her to be awake, and found her barely breathing.
 After her death, Allen's mother confronted Robinson, who was disliked among many of Allen's family members, and asked him if he had killed her daughter.
 He denied any part in her death, but Allen's mother stated she still believes that Robinson had something to do with it.
 Similarly to his victims, Robinson met Allen on a dating site.
-As of 2024, the case is still ongoing.